xKDR/Survey.jl/docs/src/man/glm.md

 ### Bernoulli with Logit Link

-Let us assume that the likelihood of receiving awards (`awards`) follows a Bernoulli distribution, which is characterized by modeling binary outcomes (0 or 1).
-Suppose we want to predict the likelihood of receiving awards based on the percentage of students eligible for subsidized meals (`meals`) and the percentage of English Language Learners (`ell`).
+A school being eligible for the awards program (`awards`) is a binary outcome (0 or 1).
+Let's assume it follows a Bernoulli distribution.
+Suppose we want to predict `awards` based on the percentage of students eligible for subsidized meals (`meals`) and the percentage of English Language Learners (`ell`).
 We can fit this GLM using the code below:

 ```julia
 using Survey